Every parent is concerned with online safety.

 And with each new child, the concerns begin earlier and earlier.

-From the time your toddler gets his or her own tablet, online safety is on your mind.
+When your toddler gets their tablet, online safety is on your mind.

 Fortunately, as online threats have grown, so have online safety measures (phew).